pyscaffold/pyscaffold/docs/cookiecutter-integration.rst

 ======================================

-PyScaffold's `cookiecutter`_ extension can be used to render a cookiecutter template, while still relying on PyScaffold package structure and failities.
+PyScaffold's `cookiecutter`_ extension can be used to render a cookiecutter template, while still relying on PyScaffold package structure and extensions.
 Please refer to its documentation for more information.

 .. _cookiecutter: https://github.com/pyscaffold/pyscaffoldext-cookiecutter